pchemguy/SQLiteICUex/AI_DISCLOSURE.md

 ## README.md Warning Template

-> [!IMPORTANT] AI-Assisted Development Disclosure
+> [!IMPORTANT]
 >
+> **AI-Assisted Development Disclosure**
+>
-> **AI-assisted development:** This project has been developed with extensive generative-AI assistance.
+> This project has been developed with extensive generative-AI assistance.
 Assistance covered design discussion, implementation, testing, technical review, and documentation.
 See [AI_DISCLOSURE.md](AI_DISCLOSURE.md) for further details.
 Responsibility for the published software remains with the maintainer.